dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     :header: Name, Type, Description, LDAP Attribute
     :widths: 20, 7, 60, 13

-    "Storage ID",string,"Storage ID","
+    "Object Storage ID(s)",string,"ID of Storage System on which received DICOM composite objects are stored.
+Multiple Storage Systems may be configured.","
+    .. _dcmObjectStorageID:

+    dcmObjectStorageID_"
+    "Object Storage Count",integer,"Number of Storage Systems which are filled in parallel; 1 if absent.","
-    .. _dcmStorageID:
+    .. _dcmObjectStorageCount:

-    dcmStorageID_"
+    dcmObjectStorageCount_"
-    "Metadata Storage ID",string,"ID of Storage on which Metadata is stored in JSON format - additionally to the complete DICOM composite object - of objects received by this AE.
-Overwrites value specified on Device level.","
+    "Metadata Storage ID(s)",string,"ID of Storage on which Metadata is stored in JSON format - additionally to the complete DICOM composite object.
+Multiple Storage Systems may be configured.
+If absent, metadata is not stored additionally.","
     .. _dcmMetadataStorageID:

     dcmMetadataStorageID_"